gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-02-21 guess3 function synthesis working in full.
+Last bit was allowing automatic substitution of literals with expressions asserted equivalent by improving get_range().
+7.25h
 * 2019-02-20 guess3 function synthesis working, including automatic unit testing.
 But I want a constant replaced with a variable in guess3's last line, so that's next.
 5.75h
 * 2019-02-19 Almost correct function generated from guess3.exem.
 7h